Get the Marcus App

 While lenders use credit scoring and models to predict which borrowers are worth the risk when making loans, models and credit scores aren’t perfect.
 Even if you’re approved by a lender you should make sure you know what you’re getting into before borrowing money, what the total cost of borrowing money will be, and what kind of payments you can afford.

-While it’s tempting to use the credit card that’s already in your wallet, borrowing money with a personal loan could save you money in the long run.
 Look for a lender with a quick online loan application process who can make a loan decision instantly and disburse funds in just a few days.

 Before you borrow money, you should make sure you understand how the debt will affect your overall budget.
 Manageable debt can make the difference between feeling underwater and staying afloat.